tato-gh/lgbm_ex/README.md

 **NOTE**

 - Beta version / Not stable
-- Building model uses CLI command
+- The building of the model uses CLI commands.
-- Prediction uses C-API
+- Prediction uses the C-API.

 ## Sample